nthakor/nthakor.github.io/prml_project_guide/index.md

-# wUseful resourse for ES647 Projects:
+# Useful resourse for ES647 Projects: